kysely-org/kysely/README.md

 // You'd create one of these when you start your app. const db = new Kysely<Database>({
+  // Use MysqlDialect for MySQL and SqliteDialect for SQLite.
   dialect: new PostgresDialect({
     host: 'localhost',
     database: 'kysely_test',